Missed out as usual the titles and opening scene which was anyway predictable. Caught up with it later in You Tube.

 So when we have to rethink even about our oil diyas in my opinion, the question of chemical fire crackers does not even arise.
 A green Diwali and a cleaner chemical-free colourfulHoliare the need of the hour.
 Immersion of painted Ganeshas (Ganesh Visarjan) and Kalis in our water bodies killing the marine life in the belt also has to be stopped forthwith.
 Is it anti-Hindu when we sound sane and logical.

-So its ridiculous that year after year we must be complaining of erratic monsoons and melting glaciers and deficient rainfall.
+So its ridiculous that year after year we must be complaining of erratic monsoons and melting glaciers and deficient rainfall, or in short Climate Change.
 Try explaining to our masses, the heat that must be generated by a billion lamps through out the country for years, for decades, for centuries and their effect on our environment … but this is one country where reasoning never works!

 While i am kind of a believer in most of our rituals (i am not saying they are completely meaningless), which i understand have hidden contexts, I am increasingly concerned about the harm we are doing to our environment with our rituals.
 The rituals mean more to me for the Sanskrit mantras chanted which are supposed to have neuro linguistic and psycho linguistic benefits.
 Look at the Yagna here that is using up so much of precious potable water, a scarce product in many arid Indian states that might be reeling under drought wrought in by failed monsoons.
 (One may come up with argument about bath tubs at homes and hotels).